-Suzie Sawyer’s tips to help ease your menopause woes
+Suzie Sawyer's tips on managing your weight during the menopause include:

 Eating a balanced diet rich in fresh fruits and vegetables, particularly broccoli, sprouts and carrots, is the cornerstone to maintaining healthy hormone balance.
 As important, is including soya lentils, chickpeas, flaxseeds, oats and wholegrain rice which all contain phytoestrogens.
 These are plant-based foods which help to balance hormones and provide oestrogenic ‘activity’ where required.

 Increase your intake of essential nutrients.
 Calcium can help to keep bones strong as well as reducing the risk of bone fractures in post-menopausal women.
 Therefore, eat plenty of calcium-rich foods including fish with bones such as sardines, leafy green vegetables, and some dairy foods.
 However, avoid eating too much cheese as this is very acidic and can encourage calcium loss from the bones.